On the system CL12 of computability logic: Soundness and completeness of CL12

-\begin{remark} In the ``Furthermore'' clause of the above theorem, ``effective'' can be almost automatically strengthened to ``efficient''.
-Indeed, let ${\cal M}'$ be an HPM that, using the procedure whose existence is claimed in the ``Furthermore'' clause, constructs $\cal M$ and then, simulating $\cal M$, plays just as $\cal M$ would play.
-Obviously such an ${\cal M}'$ is constructed efficiently from $\mathbb{P}$ --- namely, in linear time --- and its amplitude complexity is precisely that of $\cal M$.
-With properly arranged details of simulation, the space and time complexities of ${\cal M}'$, asymptotically, can also be easily achieved to be the same as those of ${\cal M}$.
-Thus ${\cal M}'$, just like $\cal M$, satisfies condition of $(iii)$ of the theorem.
-A similar comment applies to the later-stated Theorems \ref{feb9dt} and \ref{feb9ds}. \end{remark}
+\begin{rem} In the ``Furthermore'' clause of the above theorem, ``effective'' can be strengthened to ``efficient''.
+Indeed, let ${\mathcal M}'$ be an HPM that, using the procedure whose existence is claimed in the ``Furthermore'' clause, constructs $\mathcal M$ and then, simulating $\mathcal M$, plays just as $\mathcal M$ would play.
+It can be seen with some thought that such an ${\mathcal M}'$ (as opposed to $\mathcal M$ itself) is constructed from $\mathbb{P}$ in linear time.
+It inherits, from $\mathcal M$, the property of being a well-behaved, minimal amplitude logical solution of $X$.
+With properly arranged details of simulation, the space and time complexities of ${\mathcal M}'$, asymptotically, can also be easily achieved to be the same as those of ${\mathcal M}$.
+Thus ${\mathcal M}'$, just like $\mathcal M$, satisfies condition of $(iii)$ of the theorem.